 Ad revenue sharing

-Ad revenue sharing may seem complicated at first, but it’s actually pretty simple.
-Essentially, as a content creator, you earn a share of the revenue generated from the ads featured on your content.
+Most social media platforms have ad revenue-sharing models that usually have certain requirements for monetization eligibility, like minimum subscribers or watch hours.
+Once you meet these requirements, you earn a share of the revenue generated from ads displayed with your content.
 The higher the engagement you receive from your audience, the more ads they’ll watch — which means more revenue for you.

 The “sharing” element of ad revenue is an important factor to keep in mind.
 While every platform is different, generally, you should expect to be splitting your revenue with your platform host.